rgilks/aws-amplify-cljs-template/README.md

 ## Amplify Console

-TODO: Automate this setup

-- You need to set a BASE_PATH env var for each subdomain
+You need to set a BASE_PATH env var for each subdomain

 You also need to set up the following redirects.